spicytomatoes/LODGE-LORA/README.md

 We provide step-by-step instructions on how to train a custom model below, or if you like, how to [use the GUI](#using-the-gui) directly with one of our models.

-## 📌 Acknowledgement

-This project is built upon the [LODGE (Long Dance Generation)](https://github.com/li-ronghui/LODGE) codebase by Li et al.
-We would like to thank the original authors for their excellent work and open-source contributions.
-If you find this repository useful, please also consider citing the original LODGE paper and acknowledging their repository.

 ## Installation

 The code is tested to run on linux with python 3.8, CUDA 12.6.